AshKyd/animative/README.md

 but wanted to include text or annotations?
 Animative is probably what you're looking for.

-This isn't a jQuery plugin, it runs on page load and unobtrusively converts all animative elements into slideshows.
+While this uses jQuery, it's not a jQuery plugin since it runs on page load and unobtrusively converts all animative elements into slideshows without any custom code or initialisation.

 You can use data parameters to specify additional options, and CSS to style your elements.
 There's no code involved.

 Animative is best utilised if you're at least a little familiar with CSS.

 Usage
 =====

+1. Make sure you have jQuery on your page.
-1. Include the Javascript on your page (or activate the Wordpress plugin).
+2. Include Animative on your page (or activate the Wordpress plugin).
-2. Create a HTML list with class="animative" and add any number of items.
+3. Create a HTML list with class="animative" and add any number of items.
-3. Specify a width and height on your list with style="width:300px;height:300px;" for example.
+4. Specify a width and height on your list with style="width:300px;height:300px;" for example.
-4. Load your page and see the results.
+5. Load your page and see the results.

 Animative is best used with a combination of graphics and text, although you could use either or both.